 We’ve been working with Simon from Bali Food Safari since we were introduced to work on the Baby Blue Baby Green charity website project.
-Since then, Simon has developed a unique concept for delivering food tours and has launched his first iteration in Bali with Bali Food Safari where groups get picked up from their hotel in style and taken to 4 undisclosed amazing local restaurants for a truly unique dining experience.
+Since then, Simon has developed a unique concept for delivering food tours and has launched his first iteration in Bali with Bali Food Safari where groups get picked up from their hotel in style and taken to 4 undisclosed amazing local restaurants for a truly unique dining experience, which include different kind of food for different kind of people, including healthy options for people wanting to be more healthy and fit and keep and strict diet and even get supplements like EBYSU Ashwagandha online, for this same purpose of maintaining a great health.

 The website project we’ve completed for Bali Food Safari was extensive.
 For the first release we worked with their in-house designer to deliver a beautiful front-end to the website that was simple and easy to use while being highly functional hooking into a booking & ticketing system.
 In the back-end of the site things started with WordPress as always and then added complex additions like advanced performance optimisations to handle large traffic streams as the company ran news story’s on TV which drove a great deal of traffic to the site.
 Another noteworthy back-end change include tightened security.